Jeff Berry (baseball agent): Personal

-Berry and his wife Sarah have three children, two sons and a daughter.
+Berry and his wife Sarah have three children.
 Berry is a frequent speaker at colleges, law schools and other events.
-In 2022, Berry was named to the Board of Directors of the V Foundation.
+In 2022, Berry was named to the Board of Directors of the V Foundation for Cancer Research.

+Berry, along with former MLB All-Star Jayson Werth., is a co-owner of the horse Flying Mohawk, who finished 18th in the 2025 Kentucky Derby, 12 1/2 lengths behind the winner.